← All posts

 April 25, 2024

 How much water does the tech industry consume, and at what environmental cost?
 This pressing question underlies our latest article on the water consumption of data centers, a considerable yet often overlooked consumer of water resources.
-The rapid progression of artificial intelligence (AI) will only increase the tech industry's water consumption. but maybe it just holds potential for developing innovative solutions to manage it.
+The rapid progression of artificial intelligence (AI) will only increase the tech industry’s water consumption, but it also holds potential for developing innovative solutions to manage it.
+However, this potential comes with challenges like increased water consumption and carbon emissions.
 Join us in exploring the ripple effects of this demand and the innovative solutions shaping a more sustainable digital future.

 Key Takeaways